AlessandroBarbiero/HYP-project/README.md

 ## **Web Application Design**

-This part of the project consists in the design and development of a website for turism, a medium-sized cultural city that needs a website to make itself known and to show its offers.
+This part of the project consists of the design and development of a website for tourism.
+A medium-sized cultural city needs a website to make itself known and to show its offers.

 > The file of the final **Design Document** can be found in the [Design Documentation Folder](Documentation/DesignReport).